codeurjc-students/2022-PruebasRendimientoDocker/README.md

     docker volume create grafana-storage
     ```

-### Prepare PHP application
+#### Prepare PHP application

-If you want to perform the observability tests with the PHP application, you must first prepare the application.
-To do this, follow the steps below:
+Follow the steps below to perform the observability tests on the PHP application:

 1. Create a docker `Volume` for PostgreSQL: